The Ultimate Guide to the Consumer Directed Personal Assistance Program (CPDAP)

 Not all consumers receive the same number of hours.
 In fact, there are often vast differences between consumers in the number of hours for which they are approved.
 Usually, your Medicaid Managed Care plan will make the final determination on how many hours you will receive.

 What is the hourly pay rate that you compensate CDPAP workers?

 Your hourly pay rate and salary may depend on a number of factors.
-If you would like to find how much you may get paid, please give us a call.
+Please call us to find how much you may get paid.

 Who Can Provide Care Under CDPAP?

 Consumers can hire almost anyone that is legally allowed to work to be their caregiver, including most family members and friends.
 However, there are some exceptions.
 The following are answers to some commonly asked about family members:

 Can a caregiver live at the same address as the consumer?